khelafimassylia/khelafimassylia/README.md

 - :seedling: I am passionate about biomedical ,robotic, artificial intelligence and the recent technologies these fields combined provide for people in need.

-- :zap: In my free time, I  read tech articles.
+- :zap: In my free time, I  read tech articles and watch some anime .

 - :mailbox:How to reach me: